 If Big Star and Three Dots and a Dash had a love child, you'd want to go there immediately, right?
 That's El Camino, a taco and tiki spot that also has firepits outside.
 There's a perfect daiquiri, as well as a terrific Mexican Firing Squad, plus tacos and tortas to snack on.

-Willett makes some of my favorite bourbons, and you can see how they're made by taking a tour of the distillery (tours are 10am–4pm on the hour Monday–Friday and 12:30–3:30pm on the hour Sundays from March–December).
+Willett makes some of my favorite bourbons, and you can see how they're made by taking a tour of the distillery (tours are 10am–4pm on the hour Monday–Saturday and 12:30–3:30pm on the hour Sundays from March–December).
 Located about a 45-minute drive from downtown Louisville, Willett makes a variety of bourbons, including Johnny Drum, Rowan's Creek and the Willett line, and you can see the process, then taste a couple offerings.

 Heaven Hill Distillery